 Executive Summary

-Gen Z - those born between 1997 and 2012 - is expected to make up 30% of the US workforce by 2030.
-As older generations like Baby Boomers and Gen X retire, Gen Z is set to become the driving force behind the labor market, taking center stage in a transformative era marked by technological advancements in broadband, energy, artificial intelligence, and quantum computing.
-Despite their adaptability and digital proficiency, Gen Zers face considerable challenges in accessing high-growth opportunities within these sectors.
+Gen Z – those born between 1997 and 2012 – s expected to make up 30% of the US workforce by 2030.
+As older generations like Baby Boomers and Gen X retire, Gen Z is set to become the driving force behind the labor market, taking center stage in a transformative era marked by this “silver tsunami” of retirements coupled with technological advancements in broadband, cybersecurity, energy, artificial intelligence, and quantum computing.
+At the same time, the US continues to grapple with workforce shortages: over 6.95 million jobs remain unfilled as of January 2026.
+Although Gen Z is smaller in size compared to previous generations, their distinct characteristics as the first generation raised in the digital age makes them uniquely positioned to address workforce challenges and drive economic solutions.
+Modern workforce development programs must empower Gen Z with the tools necessary to thrive in evolving sectors, ensuring the continued advancement of American excellence as the leading economy in innovation and opportunity.

 Background